AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

    The takeaway from this section is that these common conveniences exist, and how to use them.
-Why they are defined as macros, and what they expand to, is not especially critical.
+Why they are defined as macros, and what they expand to, is not especially critical

-   The course does not cover defining macros, but a later section will describe use of derive macros.
+   The course does not cover defining macros, but a later section will describe use of derive macros